kubernetes-sigs/gateway-api-inference-extension/site-src/performance/benchmark/index.md

     ```

 1. Open the notebook `./tools/benchmark/benchmark.ipynb`, and run each cell.
 At the end you should
-    see a bar chart like below:
+    see a bar chart like below where **"ie"** represents inference extension.
+This chart is generated using this benchmarking tool with 10 vLLM (v1) model servers (H100 80 GB), llama2-7b and the ShareGPT dataset.

     ![alt text](example-bar-chart.png)